 Are you honestly wearing sunscreen?
 A question that I always ask my patients as part of my skin consultation.
-Sunscreens have been around as part of our skincare for many years but do we really know their importance with regards to aging and health matters?
+Most admit that they are inconsistent or have not given the matter much thought.

 In order to really understand the impact of sun rays, we need to understand what exactly are sunrays.